Achievable logoAchievable logo

 Immunoglobulin gene superfamily adhesion molecule ICAM 1 - Intercellular adhesion molecule 1, and, VCAM 1 - Vascular cell adhesion molecule, bind to integrins on the surface of neutrophils; PECAM 1/ CD31- Platelet endothelial cell adhesion molecule

-1. Transmigration: After adhesion to the endothelium, neutrophils transmigrate into the tissues with the help of pseudopod formation and breaking the basement membrane with collagenases.
-Simultaneously, RBCs also escape out by diapedesis.
+1. Transmigration: After adhesion to the endothelium, neutrophils transmigrate into tissues.
+They do this by forming pseudopods and breaking the basement membrane with collagenases.
+At the same time, RBCs can also escape by diapedesis.
 After 24-48 hours, neutrophils are replaced by macrophages.

-2. Chemotaxis: Chemotaxis is the directional migration of cells along a chemical gradient - in case of inflammation, it is the chemokine mediated movement of leukocytes which helps them reach the focus of inflammation.
-Potent chemokines or chemotactic factors for leukocytes are leukotriene B4/LTB4, complements C5a and C3a, IL8 and bacterial formylated peptides.
-Other important chemokines are eotaxin for eosinophils, MCP 1 for monocytes and platelet factor 4 for neutrophils, monocytes and eosinophils.
+2. Chemotaxis: Chemotaxis is the directional migration of cells along a chemical gradient.
+In inflammation, chemokines guide leukocytes to the focus of inflammation.
+Potent chemokines (chemotactic factors) for leukocytes include leukotriene B4/LTB4, complements C5a and C3a, IL8, and bacterial formylated peptides.
+Other important chemokines include eotaxin for eosinophils, MCP 1 for monocytes, and platelet factor 4 for neutrophils, monocytes, and eosinophils.

 Phagocytosis occurs in the following three steps:

-1. Recognition and attachment: Receptors such as mannose receptor and scavenger receptor are expressed on the surface of macrophages, which help to identify microorganisms.
-Opsonins are molecules that coat the microorganisms and can be identified by phagocytes through specific opsonin receptors.
-Opsonin coated microbes are phagocytosed.
-IgG, C3b and lectins act as opsonins.
+1. Recognition and attachment: Macrophages express receptors such as the mannose receptor and scavenger receptor, which help identify microorganisms.
+Opsonins are molecules that coat microorganisms and are recognized by phagocytes through specific opsonin receptors.
+Opsonin-coated microbes are phagocytosed.
+IgG, C3b, and lectins act as opsonins.

-2. Engulfment: Phagocytes form pseudopods around a particle, with the help of actin filaments.
-It is followed by the formation of a phagosome.
-The phagosome fuses with the lysosome to form a phagolysosome.
+2. Engulfment: Phagocytes extend pseudopods around a particle with the help of actin filaments.
+This is followed by formation of a phagosome.
+The phagosome then fuses with the lysosome to form a phagolysosome.

 3. Killing and degradation: After engulfment, microbes are killed and degraded by the phagocyte in the following ways:

 1. Intracellular mechanisms: Microbes are killed by both oxidative and non-oxidative mechanisms.
-Oxidative intracellular killing is dependent on free radicals like superoxide, H2O2, OH-, HOCl etc. The enzyme NADPH oxidase is present in the phagosome and it converts oxygen to superoxide free radical.
+Oxidative intracellular killing depends on free radicals such as superoxide, H2O2, OH-, and HOCl.
+The enzyme NADPH oxidase is present in the phagosome and converts oxygen to the superoxide free radical.
 Superoxide is then converted to H2O2.
-Respiratory burst is the phase of increased oxygen consumption by the phagocyte which is producing free radicals, for which oxygen is needed.
+Respiratory burst is the phase of increased oxygen consumption by the phagocyte during free radical production (oxygen is required for this process).

-1. Oxidative MPO dependent mechanism: The enzyme MPO or myeloperoxidase is present in the azurophilic granules of phagocytes.
-MPO converts H2O2, in the presence of halides like Cl-, I- or Br- to form HOCl, HOI and HOBr respectively.
-All these free radicals have potent microbicidal activity.
+1. Oxidative MPO dependent mechanism: The enzyme MPO (myeloperoxidase) is present in the azurophilic granules of phagocytes.
+MPO converts H2O2, in the presence of halides like Cl-, I- or Br-, to form HOCl, HOI, and HOBr respectively.
+These free radicals have potent microbicidal activity.

-3. Killing by lysosomal enzymes: Preformed lysosomal enzymes such as proteases, trypsinase, phospholipase and alkaline phosphatase are discharged into the phago-lysosome.
-These enzymes act synergistically with the free radicals, causing degradation of the ingested particle.
+3. Killing by lysosomal enzymes: Preformed lysosomal enzymes such as proteases, trypsinase, phospholipase, and alkaline phosphatase are discharged into the phago-lysosome.
+These enzymes act synergistically with free radicals, causing degradation of the ingested particle.

-4. Non-oxidative mechanisms: Few lysosomal enzymes do not need oxygen for their activity.
-They are lysosomal hydrolases, defensins, lipases, proteases, DNAses and permeability increasing factor.
-Nitric oxide (NO) is produced both by endothelial cells and activated macrophages.
+4. Non-oxidative mechanisms: Some lysosomal enzymes do not require oxygen for their activity.
+These include lysosomal hydrolases, defensins, lipases, proteases, DNAses, and permeability increasing factor.
+Nitric oxide (NO) is produced by endothelial cells and activated macrophages.
 NO forms free radicals that are microbicidal.

-2. Extracellular mechanisms: Apart from intracellular microbicidal activity in the phago-lysosome, phagocytic cells release hydrolytic and proteolytic enzymes extracellularly as well.
-Immune cells with the help of antibodies and cytotoxic T cells kill microbes by cytolysis and ADCC (antibody dependent cell mediated cytotoxicity).
+2. Extracellular mechanisms: In addition to intracellular microbicidal activity within the phago-lysosome, phagocytic cells can also release hydrolytic and proteolytic enzymes extracellularly.
+Immune cells, with the help of antibodies and cytotoxic T cells, kill microbes by cytolysis and ADCC (antibody dependent cell mediated cytotoxicity).

 Sign up for free to take 15 quiz questions on this topic